Tiberias: Crusader period

-During the First Crusade Tiberias was occupied by the Franks soon after the capture of Jerusalem.
+During the First Crusade, Tiberias was occupied by the Franks soon after the capture of Jerusalem.
 The city was given in fief to Tancred, who made it his capital of the Principality of Galilee in the Kingdom of Jerusalem; the region was sometimes called the Principality of Tiberias, or the Tiberiad.
-In 1099 the original site of the city was abandoned, and settlement shifted north to the present location.
+In 1099, the original site of the city was abandoned, and settlement shifted north to the present location.
 St. Peter's Church, originally built by the Crusaders, is still standing today, although the building has been altered and reconstructed over the years.

-In the late 12th century Tiberias' Jewish community numbered 50 Jewish families, headed by rabbis, and at that time the best manuscripts of the Torah were said to be found there.
+In the late 12th century, Tiberias' Jewish community numbered 50 Jewish families, headed by rabbis, and at that time the best manuscripts of the Torah were said to be found there.
 In the 12th-century, the city was the subject of negative undertones in Islamic tradition.
 A hadith recorded by Ibn Asakir of Damascus (d.
 1176) names Tiberias as one of the "four cities of hell."
 This could have been reflecting the fact that at the time, the town had a notable non-Muslim population.

-In 1187, Saladin ordered his son al-Afdal to send an envoy to Count Raymond of Tripoli requesting safe passage through his fiefdom of Galilee and Tiberias.
+In 1187, the Ayyubid sultan Saladin dispatched his son al-Afdal to send an envoy to Count Raymond III of Tripoli requesting safe passage through his fiefdom of Galilee and Tiberias.
 Raymond was obliged to grant the request under the terms of his treaty with Saladin.
 Saladin's force left Caesarea Philippi to engage the fighting force of the Knights Templar.
 The Templar force was destroyed in the encounter.
-Saladin then besieged Tiberias; after six days the town fell.
-On 4 July 1187 Saladin defeated the Crusaders coming to relieve Tiberias at the Battle of Hattin, 10 km outside the city.
-However, during the Third Crusade, the Crusaders drove the Muslims out of the city and reoccupied it.
+Saladin besieged Tiberias on 2 July and entered the town within hours.
+The Crusader princess Eschiva and her men barricaded in the citadel of Tiberias in the center of town.
+On 4 July 1187, the Crusader army coming to relieve Tiberias, which included King Guy of Lusignan and Raymond III of Tripoli (Eschiva's husband), was routed by Saladin at the Battle of Hattin, 10 km outside the city.
+The following day, the Tiberias citadel capitulated, Eschiva accepting Saladin's offer of safe passage.
+In 1190, upon hearing of the arrival of a large Crusader army under Frederick Barbarossa in Anatolia, Saladin preemptively had the citadel of Tiberias and several other forts dismantled.